Lawn Mowing Thumb

 This results in...you guessed it: yet more mowing.
 Ultimately, harsh mowing means more expense and extra maintenance in the long term.

 • Cool season grasses like it longer.
-For established lawns, cut cool season grasses (e.g. ryegrass, fine fescue, tall fescue or browntop) to between 3 and 10 cm, and cut warm season grasses (e.g. kikuyu or couch) shorter, to 2.5 cm high.
+For established lawns, cut cool season grasses (e.g. ryegrass, fine fescue, tall fescue or browntop/bent) to between 3 and 10 cm, and cut warm season grasses (e.g. kikuyu or couch) shorter, to 2.5 cm high.
 Cut as frequently as possible and remove as little growth as possible during each mow.
-Keep grass a little longer in the hottest part of summer so the roots stay cool, and shorter through the winter to discourage lawn diseases.
+Keep grass a little longer in the hottest part of summer so the roots stay cool.
+Winter is a balancing act; keeping the grass longer allows for more photosynthesis while sunlight hours are reduced, but during periods of heavy rain shorter is better, to discourage lawn diseases.

 If you’re not sure what type of grass you have, it’s a likely bet that your lawn will be a cool season blend in NZ.
 Usually, warm season grasses are found in coastal areas, in the warmer parts of the country.